Trigger Rules

 Pipeline events triggered by AI-related buttons on the page.

-In the following pipeline, the image plugin used is cnbcool/ai-review:latest, and parameters can be customized as needed.
+The image plugin used in the following pipeline is cnbcool/ai-review:latest, parameters can be customized as needed.

-# $: Matches all branches not matched by other configurations.
+# $ means matching all branches not matched by other configurations

 $: